smonn/validator-fns/README.md

 Custom validation types and validators can be created and used as needed.
 There are some helpers that, while used internally, are considered part of the public API.

+#### `formatMessage(template, params)`

-`formatMessage(template, params)` - Formats a string for use as an error message. `template` can be a plain string with `{keys}` replaced by the `params`, or a function that returns a string and accepts `params` as a parameter.
+Formats a string for use as an error message. `template` can be a plain string with `{keys}` replaced by the `params`, or a function that returns a string and accepts `params` as a parameter.

+#### `createTypeValidatorTest(defaultConfig, applyConfig)`

-`createTypeValidatorTest(defaultConfig, applyConfig)` - Useful helper for simple validation types such as strings, numbers, etc. `defaultConfig` is the configuration object that the `applyConfig` function will use when parsing the value being validated.
-At minimum this should include a `parser` function.
+Useful helper for simple validation types such as strings, numbers, etc. `defaultConfig` is the configuration object that the `applyConfig` function will use when parsing the value being validated.
+At least this should include a `parser` function.

+#### `valid(value, field)`

-`valid(value, field)` - Simple helper that formats a successful validation result. `value` is the parsed value and `field` is the name of the object schema property.
+Formats a successful validation result. `value` is the parsed value and `field` is the name of the object schema property.

-`invalid(message, value, field, extras)` - Formats a failed validation result. `message` is the same as the `formatMessage`'s template. `value` and `field` are the same as above, and `extras` are optional extra parameters that can be used in the message.
+#### `invalid(message, value, field, extras)`

+Formats a failed validation result. `message` is the same as the `formatMessage`'s template. `value` and `field` are the same as above, and `extras` are optional extra parameters that can be used in the message.

 ### Requirements for custom validation

 A **validation type** is expected to parse and prepare the value for the provided validation tests.
-For example, the `string()` validation type ensures the provided value is a string, null, or undefined.
+For example, the `string()` validation type ensures the provided value is a string, `null`, or `undefined`.
 Furthermore, it's expected to accept one or more validation tests but it's not required if you don't need to support that.
 Either way, it must be a function that accepts a value of any type and returns a promise which resolves to a validation result (see above).
 If configured with validation tests, the test's results should be considered for the final validation result.

 A **validation test** is a simplified version of a validation type.
-It can simply accept a value of a specific type including null and undefined and then return a promise that resolves to a validation result.
+It can simply accept a value of a specific type including `null` and `undefined` and then return a promise that resolves to a validation result.

 ## Supported environments